 “But Elymas the sorcerer (for so his name is translated) withstood them, seeking to turn the proconsul away from the faith.
 Then Saul, who also is called Paul, filled with the Holy Spirit, looked intently at him and said, “O full of all deceit and all fraud, you son of the devil, you enemy of all righteousness, will you not cease perverting the straight ways of the Lord?”
 (Acts 13:8–10).

-Magic is from the devil and he pretends to be an angel of light (2 Corinthians 11:14) to ensnare people.
-The Bible warns against him and his evil lies.
-“Be self-controlled and alert.
+Since the idea of fairies and magic is not from God, we must be aware where they’re coming from the dark side.
+The Bible warns against believing any lies: “Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).

 In His service,